GlitchDetected/NotificationBot/web/public/docs/notifications.md

 </iframe>

 ## Setup
-1. Add NotificationBot to your server by going to [/add](/add) on the website.
+1. Add the bot to your server by going to [/add](/add).
-2. Head to the dashboard by going to [/dashboard](/dashboard?to=notifications).
+2. Go to the dashboard by going to [/dashboard](/dashboard?to=notifications).
-3. Select your server from your profile.
+3. Select your server
 4. Navigate to the **Notifications** tab.
 5. Click **Create new Notification**, select a platform and enter a channel url or username.
 7. Click **Submit** and start customizing it however you want